-Alphabet and Google CEO Sundar Pichai said that the Internet creates and empowers more businesses through technology and Google Cloud embarked on a new 5G partnership with Reliance Jio last month which aims to help people access a better, faster Internet.
+Alphabet and Google CEO Sundar Pichai said that the Internet creates and empowers more businesses through technology.
+Google Cloud embarked on a new 5G partnership with Reliance Jio last month, which aims to help people access a better, faster Internet.

 “We are proud to launch our Delhi-NCR Cloud region.
 This is our second Cloud region in India.
 It will help businesses of all sizes solve complex challenges while using reliable and secure cloud technology even closer to home,” Pichai said in his keynote during a virtual launch event.